SharleneChewStorehub/SHackathon/PRD.md

 * As a Busy Owner, I want to see pre-analyzed, prioritized growth opportunities when I log in, so that I immediately know what action will have the biggest impact on my business.
 * As a Skeptical Owner, I want to see the data and reasoning behind a suggestion, so that I can trust that the AI's recommendation is valid and not a generic gimmick.
+* **As a Time-Poor Owner, I want to download a summary of an opportunity, so I can review it later or share it with my business partner.**
+* **As a Hands-On Owner, I want to download the raw data behind a suggestion, so I can perform my own analysis or use it for a manual marketing campaign.**
 * As a Growth-Focused Owner, I want to launch a targeted marketing campaign based on a specific insight with one click, so that I can close the gap between analysis and action instantly.
 * As a Results-Driven Owner, I want to easily track the performance and ROI of campaigns launched from these opportunities, so that I can confirm the feature is providing tangible value.
 * As an Organized Owner, I want to view a history of past opportunities and the actions I took, so that I can review my growth strategy over time.